MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-promoted-action-property.md

 This feature allows you to make a copy of an action and place it on the on the action bar where it is easier to find.

-For the Promoted property to have an effect, you must also set the [PromotedCategory property](devenv-promotedcategory-property.md).
+In order to specify where the promoted action should be placed, you must also set the [PromotedCategory property](devenv-promotedcategory-property.md).

 For more information about promoting actions, see [Promoted Actions](../devenv-promoted-actions.md).

+> [!NOTE]
+> The Promoted property only has an effect on actions defined in pages of type Card, Document, List, ListPlus and Worksheet.
+The Promoted property has also no effect on actions defined in cuegroups.

 For more information about the Promoted property used together with the Scope property, see [Scope property](devenv-scope-action-property.md).